Khushi-Verma/Students-Marks-Predictor/README.md

 we have two parameters study_hours and student_marks where student_marks is based on study_hours so student_hour is independent and student_marks is dependent we use scatter graph to visualize data.

-by the visualization of scatter grapgh be pedict that data is in linear state
+by the visualization of scatter graph be pedict that data is in linear state
 #Libraries used..
 Numpy,
 Pandas,